NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Webapp.rst

 To deploy the Cat Tracker web application to Azure, complete the following steps:

+1. Clone the project and install the dependencies
-1. Configure the web application
+#.
+Configure the web application
 #.
 Deploy the web application
 #.
 Register a new user